LakshyaMittal3301/socratium/README.md

 # Socratium

 Socratium is a local-first reading companion that uses Socratic prompts and retrieval practice to make technical reading active.
-It runs entirely on your machine and currently supports Gemini via the backend.
+It runs entirely on your machine and currently supports Gemini and OpenRouter via the backend.

 ## Quickstart (Development)
 1. `cd backend`